FractalFir/rustc_codegen_clr/README.md

     mstring.AppendChar('.');
 }
 ```
+This should allow you to integrate Rust code with exisitng .NET codebases, and should allow you to use .NET-specific libraries or APIs from Rust.

-The project will also include support for defining .NET classes from Rust.
+The project will also include support for defining .NET classes from Rust, allowing .NET code to easily call Rust.
 This is currently heavily WIP, and any feedback is appreciated.
 ```
 // Early WIP syntax, subject to change. dotnet_typedef! {